Zech Medley: Arsenal

 Upon leaving Chelsea, he joined the youth academy at Arsenal in December 2016.
 He captained the Arsenal under-18's at the beginning of the 2017–18 season before moving to the under-23 side.

 On 22 October 2018, Medley appeared on the bench for the Arsenal senior side for the first time in a Premier League match against Leicester City.
 A month later, on 29 November, Medley made his senior competitive debut for Arsenal in the Europa League against Vorskla Poltava, coming on as a 60th-minute substitute for Rob Holding.

 Loan spells

 Medley had joined League One club Gillingham on a season-long loan on 10 August 2020, becoming their fourth signing of the summer.
 On 5 September, he made his debut in a 1–0 win against Southend United in the EFL Cup.
 He made a total of 18 appearances for the club before he was recalled on 1 February 2021.
 He immediately joined Scottish Premiership side Kilmarnock on loan until the end of the season.
 On 6 February, he made his debut in a 2–0 loss against St Mirren in the Scottish Premiership.
 On 27 February, he scored his first goal for Kilmarnock in a 1–1 draw against Dundee United in the Scottish Premiership.

 KV Oostende

 On 21 June 2021, Medley joined Belgian First Division A side KV Oostende on a permanent deal, signing a four-year contract with the option of an additional year.

+Fleetwood Town

+On 2 July 2024, Medley returned to England, signing for League Two club Fleetwood Town on a two-year deal.